philipabbey/fpga/README.md

 ## Operating Systems

 Intended for any code relating to shells.
-Presently just a Cygwin installation methods.
+Presently just automated Cygwin installation methods.